-Founded in 2004 around its antifolate technology, Chelsea has since raised over $35 million in additional capital, transitioned into a public company and further expanded its product development portfolio with early and late stage product candidates.
+Founded in 2004 around its antifolate technology, Chelsea has since raised more than $35 million in additional capital, transitioned into a public company and further expanded its product development portfolio with early and late stage product candidates.

 CEM was founded in 1978 by a Chemist, an Electrical engineer, and a Mechanical engineer: “CEM.”
 It is the largest provider of microwave laboratory systems worldwide, touching varied industries and scientific disciplines, pioneering the field of microwave chemistry.
 For more than 30 years, CEM has designed and developed laboratory instruments and scientific methods – both microwave-based and non-microwave technologies – that are used by major companies, research institutes and universities around the world.

-CEM and its distributors have more than 35,000 systems in more than 50 countries.
+CEM has sold more than 35,000 systems, with distributors in 50 countries.
 It has the largest portfolio of microwave technology patents worldwide with more than 300, and 20 major products have been introduced in the last five years.
 The company is based in Matthews, neighboring Charlotte.

-International HIFU, a subsidiary of USHIFU, LLC, is committed to treating prostate cancer using HIFU with the Sonablate® 500, a minimally invasive, outpatient procedure pioneered to control cancer and significantly improve patients’ quality of life.
+International HIFU, a subsidiary of SonaCare Medical, LLC, is committed to treating prostate cancer using HIFU with the Sonablate® 500, a minimally invasive, outpatient procedure pioneered to control cancer and significantly improve patients’ quality of life.
 The company is focused on treating diseases with high intensity focused ultrasound (HIFU) technologies.
 HIFU is a therapy option for localized prostate cancer that may offer a balance between eliminating cancer and maintaining quality of life.
-It is an out-patient, radiation-free procedure from which one can truly walk away.
-Over 10,000 men worldwide have already chosen Sonablate HIFU to treat their prostate disease.
+It is an outpatient, radiation-free procedure from which one can truly walk away.
+More than 10,000 men worldwide have already chosen Sonablate HIFU to treat their prostate disease.

 Specialized products and services

-Groninger, an international leader in pharmaceutical and cosmetics packaging, moved its North American headquarters to Charlotte from Basking Ridge, N.J., in 2008.
-The Charlotte operation is a subsidiary of Groninger & Co. of Crailsheim, Germany.
-The company recently invested $4 million to move into a 28,000 square feet space, up from its 5,000 original square feet.
-“Now with this in place, I think we are much more attractive for new potential customers,” says U.S. managing director Lothar Burger.
+groninger, an international leader in pharmaceutical and cosmetics packaging, moved its North American headquarters to Charlotte from Basking Ridge, N.J., in 2008.
+The Charlotte operation is a subsidiary of groninger & co. of Crailsheim, Germany.
+The company recently invested $4 million to move into a 28,000-square-foot space, up from its original 5,000 square feet.
+“Now with this in place, I think we are much more attractive for new potential customers,” says U.S. managing director, Lothar Burger.
 “It’s more permanent.”
-He says the U.S. operations should grow to 25 percent of Groninger’s total sales, up from roughly 13 percent.
+He says the U.S. operations should grow to 25 percent of goninger’s total sales, up from roughly 13 percent.

 Burger cites his reasons for Charlotte as a location-of-choice in his pharmaceutical manufacturing business:

-Groninger USA headquarters are close to the Charlotte-Douglas Airport, with its direct flights to Germany and our headquarters.
+- “groninger USA headquarters are close to the Charlotte Douglas International Airport, with its direct flights to Germany and our headquarters.”

 Salvin Dental is a force to get new products to market.
 Bob Salvin doesn’t work alone.
 He creates the ultimate network for innovation with his customers.
 They describe their surgical needs to Salvin, who then works his engineering, medical and machining system to match the best minds for the problem.
 On average, Salvin introduces more than 50 new products each year.